SaurabhSukant75/whiskey_clustering/README.md

   <li>Fruity</li>
   <li>Floral</li>
 </ul>
          <p>Here, we can see 12 features are given and we have to make cluster based on these features.For this,we can find another features based on these features which is known as latent feature.
-Here,we can check features are independent of each other or not and features are not independent of each other because off diagonal element of varience co-varience matrix is not zero.  <a> Two variables are independent of each other :-
+Here,we can check features are independent of each other or not and after finding varience co-varience matrix ,the off diagonal element of varience co-varience matrix is not zero,which means features are not independent of each other because </p>

-                       iff co-relation coefficient is zero</a></p>
+         <p> # Two variables are independent of each other :-iff co-relation coefficient is zero</p>

+<p>so, as a latent feature i calculate co-relation coefficient matrix based on given features.</p>